pl247/ai-toolkit/README.md

 sudo reboot
 ```

-## Running the server software for the first time using CPU
+## Running the TextGen server software for the first time using CPU

 Acivate the textgen environment in conda, move to the server directory and start the text generation server: